Junior Tyson Tour

 4. Suspend the players Junior Tyson Tour membership indefinitely.

-In the event of a suspension, both the player and their parents/guardian will be required to submit a written account of the Code of Conduct violation to the Junior Tyson Tour Board of Directors within 15 days of the violation.
+In the event of a suspension, both the player and their parents/guardian will be required to submit a written account of the Code of Conduct violation to the Junior Tyson Tour Commitee within 15 days of the violation.
 They may be required to attend a meeting with the Tour Officials.
-The Board of Directors will review all submitted materials, including the
+The Committee will review all submitted materials, including the tournament officials account of the incident, and the determine the length of the suspension.

 No-Show Policy